Gayathri05SK/Lenny_Growth_Assistant/README.md

 Run `python ingest.py` again any time the transcripts repo updates.
 It deletes and rebuilds the Qdrant collection each time, so it's always safe to re-run.

-## 8. What's left as an exercise for you before submitting

-This starter gives you a working end-to-end pipeline, but the assignment also wants:
-- `agent_transcripts/` filled with **your own** coding-agent session logs (including ones that failed) — see the placeholder in that folder.
-- A recorded 2–3 min demo video.
-- Any UI/UX polish you want on top of the current minimal dark-mode interface.
-- Tightening error handling further (e.g. retry logic, rate limiting) if you want to score higher on robustness.